matihost/monorepo/terraform/ibm/ibm-network-setup/README.md

 # Minimal IBM CLoud recommended network setup

 Terraform scripts creating:

 - VPC with subnets

-- bastion with public IP and ssh access
+- bastion with public IP and ssh access, proxy being installed

 Bastion node exposes only SSH to computer which execute Terraform script.

+- (Optionally) plus sample webserver instances in private subnets.

+Access to private webserver via HTTP is possible via proxy on bastion - which can be accessed after setup SSH tunnel on bastion.

 ## Prerequisites